-Phonics Workbook 1 is designed as a stand-alone resource.
+The Phonics Workbook series is designed as a stand-alone resource.
 Teachers and students can work through the letters and sounds at a pace that is right for them.
-Here are a few ways Phonics Workbook 1 can be included in regular instruction:
+Here are a few ways the Phonics Workbooks can be included in regular instruction: